 When you’re facing a potential surgery, there’s no doubt that information is power.
-And QualityPath is a powerful source of information for patients.
+And QualityPath patients have a powerful source of information.

 For example, it’s powerful when patients choose a high-quality doctor and hospital to move forward with knee replacement, total hip replacement or coronary artery bypass graft (heart bypass surgery).

 But it’s just as powerful – if not more powerful – when these patients work with doctors, nurses and other professionals to decide that surgery might not be the right answer.

 In my role as patient experience manager, I help potential QualityPath patients navigate the health care system.
 I answer their questions, provide information about participating doctors and hospitals, talk to them about how to prepare for surgery and help them plan ahead to ensure a better outcome.